-You'll find that especially in Acts, chapter one, and when we see the day of Pentecost in chapter two, I think it's very clear that Jesus says in a few days you'll be baptized with the Holy Spirit, he says that in chapter one, and then in chapter two, we see the Holy Spirit coming.
-Of course the tongues like tongues of fire coming out and resting upon them.
-It would be right to understand what happened on the day of Pentecost there as the baptism with the Holy Spirit.
+You'll find that especially in Acts 1, and when we see the day of Pentecost in Acts 2, it's very clear that Jesus says in a few days you'll be baptized with the Holy Spirit.
+He says that in chapter one, and then in chapter two, we see the Holy Spirit coming.
+The tongues of fire coming out and resting upon them.
+It would be right to understand what happened on the day of Pentecost as the baptism with the Holy Spirit.

-He goes through all of that to say what he says is verses 12 and 13.
-Then he goes down and he says, ‘Now you are the body of Christ, just as it is that way, so it is with the body of Christ.’
-He's making this analogy and saying, in verses one through 11, he's saying that you have a lot of differences, the Holy Spirit has made you different in very important ways, one has this gift, another has that gift, but then he turns and he says, you actually have some things about you that are the same.
+He goes through all of that to say "Just as a body, though one, has many parts, but all its many parts form one body, so it is with Christ" (1 Corinthians 12:12).
+He's making this analogy that you have a lot of differences.
+The Holy Spirit has made you different in very important ways: one has this gift, another has that gift.
+But then he says you actually have some things about you that are the same.

-In First Corinthians 12:12 he says, ‘For just as the body is one, and has many members, and all the members of the body though many are one body, so it is with Christ.’
-He looks at the human body and says you've got many members, lots of different parts, but there's a unity despite those differences.
+In 1 Corinthians 12:12 he says, "Just as a body, though one, has many parts, but all its many parts form one body, so it is with Christ."
+He looks at the human body and says you've got lots of different parts, but there's a unity despite those differences.
 He says the body of Christ is just like that.
-He says in verse 13, if you want to know how we can be sure that the body of Christ is like this, that there is a unity despite all these differences we might observe in spiritual gifts, he says in verse 13, ‘For in one Spirit we were all baptized into one body.
-Jews or Greeks, slave or free, and all were made to drink of the one Spirit.’
+He says in verse 13, if you want to know how we can be sure that the body of Christ is like this, that there is a unity despite all these differences we might observe in spiritual gifts, he says in verse 13, "For in one Spirit we were all baptized into one body.
+Jews or Greeks, slave or free, and all were made to drink of the one Spirit."

 In one sense you'll find this in many places, sometimes the idea of the baptism with the Holy Spirit is taught in such a way that it distinguishes one group of Christians from the next.
 Here are those who have it, here are those who do not.
-In First Corinthians chapter 12 verse 13 we're told that in one Spirit we were all baptized into one body.
+In 1 Corinthians 12:13 we're told that in one Spirit we were all baptized into one body.
 It speaks of the baptism with the Holy Spirit in this part of the Bible as something that all Christians have experienced as something initial, which has placed us into the one body of Christ.